SmartBear/ready-api-plugins/ready-api-plugin-archetype/README.md

 ready-api-plugin-archetype
 =============================

-A maven archetype for creating Ready!
-API Plugins - supports creation of the following types of plugins:
+A maven archetype for creating ReadyAPI Plugins - supports creation of the following types of plugins:
 - Action: creates an Action, by default at the Project level
 - Assertion: creates a custom assertion
 - Discovery: creates a custom REST Discovery method